-As we mentioned, Oliver Wyman sees every new hire as a potential Partner.
+As we mentioned, the firm sees every new hire as a potential Partner.
 This means that there is more emphasis placed on a 6-9 year Partner path rather than a 2 year analyst program.
 This is one of the shortest time periods for moving to Partner status.
 Going from the basement to the penthouse in less than a decade is a common feat at Oliver Wyman.

 Additionally, a lack of an advanced degree would not knock you off that path (like it would at McKinsey, BCG or Bain).
 Oliver Wyman values on-the-job, experiential learning just as much (if not more than) a degree earned through a university.
 However, they have been known to sponsor business schools for high-performing individuals who wish to earn their degree and return to advance in the firm.

-The firm’s recent cultural changes, identity crises and restructurings have provided a sense of flux not dissimilar to that of a start-up – being adaptable and creative has enabled those willing to go with the flow accelerated opportunity.
+The firm’s recent cultural changes, identity crises and restructuring have provided a sense of flux not dissimilar to that of a start-up.
+Being adaptable and creative has enabled those willing to go with the flow accelerated opportunity.
 It’s been the wild west at Oliver Wyman, but things do seem to be settling down into predictable paths.

 Consultants often join straight out of undergraduate or graduate studies, and there are currently over 350 partners managing sensitive client relationships with C-level executives.

-In alignment with the Partner path mantra, Oliver Wyman’s career progression and financial rewards are based on an individuals’ abilities and performance.
+In alignment with the Partner path mantra, the firm’s career progression and financial rewards are based on an individuals’ abilities and performance.
 The firm is an excellent launch pad for individuals with an excellent work ethic and aspirations of rapid career growth.
-However, don’t get too carried away, you creative geniuses – like any global firm, Oliver Wyman maintains processes and procedures to temper anything that is too out-of-the-box, keeping the organization balanced.
+However, don’t get too carried away, you creative geniuses.
+Like any global firm, Oliver Wyman maintains processes and procedures to temper anything that is too out-of-the-box, keeping the organization balanced.

-We recommend them!
+We recommend their internships!
 Internships at Oliver Wyman are definitely worth pursuing and can be great preparation for an MBB internship.
 Why?
 They offer in-depth initial training (1 week), the chance to be an active part of projects, and close support from managers.

 Find the complete list of their recruiting events here, and go (even if you’re not a current student – but don’t tell them we said that).